Werner Doehner

 Werner Gustav Doehner (March 14, 1929 – November 8, 2019) was a German-born Mexican and American electrical engineer and last living survivor of the Hindenburg disaster, when the German passenger-carrying rigid airship caught fire and was destroyed on May 6, 1937, during its attempt to dock with its mooring mast.

 Life

 Doehner was born in Darmstadt, Germany, and spent his childhood in Mexico City, where his father was a pharmaceutical executive and general manager of Beick, Felix y Compañía, a prominent German wholesale drug company.
 He studied electrical engineering at the National Autonomous University of Mexico.

-In 1967, Doehner married his wife, Ellin, in Essen, Germany, before they moved back to Mexico City.
+In 1967, Doehner married his wife, Engela, in Essen, Germany, before they moved back to Mexico City.
 They were married for 52 years.
 In 1984, Doehner, his wife, and son Bernard emigrated to the United States where he worked as an electrical engineer.
 He retired from New England Electric System in Westborough, Massachusetts, in 1999.
 After retirement, Doehner and his wife lived in Colorado until 2018, when they moved to Laconia, New Hampshire.

-Doehner died of complications of pneumonia on November 8, 2019, at the age of 90.
+Doehner died of pneumonia on November 8, 2019, at the age of 90.